sixolet/phonotype/README.md

 F9 on the keyboard navigates to the `M` (main) script.
 This is the script that outputs sound.

+ESC nagivates to the scene description.

 Arrow keys choose a line to edit; enter key actually changes the line.

 Shift-enter inserts a new "passthrough" line above the current one.

 K2 adjusts the fade time of the current line.

+## Saving and Loading

+While in the scene description, Ctrl-Enter or Alt-Enter saves your scene, with the filename based on the first line of your scene description.

+To load a scene, change the `scene` parameter (on the params page) to a file of your choice.

 ## Operators